rogeriochaves/pictureit-editor/README.md

 ## Features

-- Image generation with Stable Diffusion
+🖼 Image generation with Stable Diffusion

-- Step and guidance adjustment
+🪜 Step and guidance adjustment

-- Base image inpainting
+🪧 Base image inpainting

-- Guided drawing inpainting
+✍️ Guided drawing inpainting

+🙅 Negative Prompt

-- Easy to extend for different backend or other models
+🔧 Easy to extend for different backend or other models

-- More to come!
+➕ More to come!

+## How it works

+Picture it Editor was not built to run the model locally on your machine, this is because running models is not the focus of this project, the focus really is on the user experience, to create a great editor for better working with AI Art.

+Instead, Picture it uses [Replicate](https://replicate.com/) as the API to run the models, the advantage of that is that the editor is able to use many models at the same time with no setup or the need of a powerful GPU, and as they evolve, no effort from the user is required to update them.

 ## Running Locally